caleb531/sensitive-data-masker/README.md

 _Released under the MIT license_

-Sensitive Data Masker is a Chrome extension that masks the values of sensitive information like currency values, passwords, and credit card numbers.
+Sensitive Data Masker is a Chrome extension that masks the values of sensitive information like monetary amounts, passwords, and credit card numbers.
 This is useful if you want to show someone a webpage without revealing the sensitive information on it.